 - e.
 The Username Field and Password Field, which are both optional, contain the labels that are expected to be associated with the username and password entries.
 It is in these fields you should enter the field names for the username and password fields used on the login screen for the web application.
 You can view the HTML source of the login screen to find the field names, not the field labels.
-See Tips for Adding a Web Browser Interface (on page 164) for tips on adding a web browser interface. - 6.
+See Tips for Adding a Web Browser Interface (on page 176) for tips on adding a web browser interface. - 6.
 USB profiles do not apply to Dell chassis. - 7.
+In the Target Settings section, select 720x400 Compensation if you are experiencing display issues when the target is using this resolution. - 8.
+Select 'Use international keyboard for scan code set 3' if connecting to the target with a DCIM-PS2 and require the use of scan code set 3 with an international keyboard. - 9.
 Click OK to save the configuration.